Forms Validation

 ->addConditionOn($form['newsletters'], $form::Equal, true)

-Conditions can be grouped into complex structures with elseCondition()
+Conditions can be formed into complex structures using elseCondition()

 and endCondition()